 In cases of multiple personalities (Dissociative Identity Disorder), the fiction of self and form is largely unveiled and we observe completely separate selves formed in a single body.
 Unconsciously.
 While we may consciously try on different identities and change our expressions and mannerisms, a completely separate person as seen in DID cannot be constructed from the conscious mind.
 Neither can we consciously create a dream world and then proceed to live in it, unaware that it is a fiction.

 Herein lies the core issue with the common interpretation of the phenomena of manifestation.
 Simply think the hot girlfriend and she will appear!
-Believe hard enough and you’ll have whatever you want.
+Believe hard enough and you’ll have whatever you want!
 This is what psychology calls magical thinking (because in the end it is only thinking).
 Children do it all the time.
 Disney often recommends it.
-But it doesn’t “work”—at least consciously.
+But it doesn’t really “work”—at least consciously.

 Then why do scraps of our vision boards come to us?
 Because they’ve entered our unconscious minds, and the brain’s mission is then to match this pattern.
 And it will if it can.
-From my own life, a small white puppy playing with a ball, meant to metaphorically represent play, appeared in my life.
+From my own life, a small white puppy playing with a ball, meant to metaphorically represent play, physically appeared in form in my life–Robby.
 I only recognized the vision board call for him years later when I unearthed the long forgotten paper.
 The conscious “I” wasn’t asking for a small white dog, but the unconscious saw the picture and dreamed a dream of symbols, and the mind matched it.
 That’s how it works.

 So it’s not that the conscious “I”, the personality, is completely powerless, it’s just that it’s pretty much confined to play with the toys the unconscious mind has dreamed up for it.
 “We” as the identity must always play in the world the unconscious has dreamed.
 The “I” may have influence, but, as in my puppy example, it’s a bit like hoping the grab bag contains what you wished for; there’s no guarantee and often no recognized correlation.